decaf-dev/vaultexplorer.com/docs/settings.md

 ### Wrap filter groups

 When enabled, filter groups will be wrapped instead.
-The wrapping is only relevant when you resize the filter group container to be small enough that the horizontal scroll bar appears.
+This is only relevant when you resize the filter group container to be small enough that the horizontal scroll bar appears.

 ### File icons

 When enabled, files icons will be displayed next to file names.

-Vault Explorer uses the [Lucide](https://lucide.dev) icon set used by Obsidian
+Vault Explorer uses the [Lucide icons](https://lucide.dev) used by Obsidian.

 | File extension | Lucide id          |
 | -------------- | ------------------ |